jooapa/SuperF4/README.md

 # SuperF4

 SuperF4 is a small utility that allows you to quickly and easily close an unresponsive window on your Windows machine.
 With SuperF4, you can close an unresponsive window with just a couple of keystrokes.
-**make sure the blacklist.json file is in the same directory as the exe file**
+**Make sure the blacklist.json file is in the same directory as the exe file**

 ## Features

 SuperF4 is a lightweight utility that runs in the background and listens for a specific key combination.
-By default, SuperF4 is set up to listen for the Scroll Lock + F12 combination.
+By default, SuperF4 is set up to listen for the Right Ctrl + F11 combination.
 When this combination is pressed, SuperF4 will use the `taskkill` command to forcefully terminate the active window.

 ## Usage